 When a person enters into a detox center, he or she will first be asked what substances he or she is detoxing from.
 For some, the answer may be a single substance.
 For others, it will include two or more answers.
 It is not uncommon for a person to enter into detox while withdrawing from three or more substances, such as alcohol, marijuana, and opiates.

 Once a person has been initially evaluated, it is then time to take a tour of the detox unit.
-Sometimes, the tour simply consists of showing the patient around his or her sleeping area.
+Sometimes, the tour only consists of showing the patient around his or her sleeping area.
 Some centers will feed and detox a person in the same room, allowing him or her to shower and go to the bathroom in a connecting room.
-Other centers are more spacious, providing their patients with their own bedrooms, a cafeteria, group therapy spaces, separate bathrooms, lounge areas, outside walking areas and more.
+Other centers are more spacious, providing their patients with their bedrooms, a cafeteria, group therapy spaces, separate bathrooms, lounge areas, outside walking areas and more.
 These detox facts are not widely known but can be beneficial when trying to choose a program.

-Once detox has been completed, it will be to the best benefit of a patient to enter into a residential treatment program.
-While outpatient centers definitely have their advantages, they are not backed by the effectiveness of inpatient facilities.
+Once detox has been completed, it will be to the best benefit of a patient to enter into an inpatient treatment program.
+While outpatient centers have their advantages, they are not backed by the effectiveness of inpatient facilities.

 Inpatient treatment also allows for a person to receive more direct care than he or she would gain if partaking in an outpatient program.
 By receiving greater amounts of personalized and direct care, a person can rest assured his or her therapists will be able to provide the most suitable and effective therapy methods possible.